 The target might be in an unrecoverable state.
 Re-power the target and retry.

-Check if the correct debug port is selected (JTAG / SWD / cJTAG): SYStem.CONFIG DEBUGPORTTYPE
+Check if the correct debug port is selected (JTAG / SWD / cJTAG) using the command SYStem.CONFIG DEBUGPORTTYPE

 Detect the Daisy Chain (JTAG/cJTAG only)